izumariu/launchpad-matrix/README.md

 -------------------------------------------------------------------------------------------------------
 2. Configure the folder

-Open 'config.txt'(as always without the quotes) and enter the download links of the text files.
+Open the folder config/ and enter the download links of the text files.
 If you use dropbox, please make sure that there is no '?dl=0' behind the name of the file, else the script won't do it's work.
 Make ALWAYS sure that the file you download doesn't change it's name.
-By example, if you use dropbox(yes, I unfortunately do), then delete the '?dl=0' behind the file's name, else it will be named like 'blabla.txt?dl=0'.
+By example, if you use dropbox(yes, I unfortunately do), then delete the '?dl=0' behind the file's name, else it will be named like
+'blabla.txt?dl=0'.
 Got it?
 -------------------------------------------------------------------------------------------------------
 3. Enjoy!